-- 1. CONTRACTOR shall take reasonable precaution to ensure that the coding of health care claims, billings and/or invoices for same are prepared and submitted in an accurate and timely manner and are consistent with federal, state and county laws and regulations.
-This includes compliance with federal and state health care program regulations and procedures or instructions otherwise communicated by regulatory agencies including the Centers for Medicare and Medicaid Services or their agents. - 2.
-CONTRACTOR shall not submit any false, fraudulent, inaccurate and/or fictitious claims for payment or reimbursement of any kind. - 3.
-CONTRACTOR shall bill only for those eligible services actually rendered which are also fully documented.
-When such services are coded, CONTRACTOR shall use proper billing codes which accurately describes the services provided and must ensure compliance with all billing and documentation requirements. - 4.
-CONTRACTOR shall act promptly to investigate and correct any problems or errors in coding of claims and billing, if and when, any such problems or errors are identified. - 5.
-CONTRACTOR shall promptly return any overpayments within forty-five (45) business days after the overpayment is verified by the ADMINISTRATOR. - 6.
-CONTRACTOR shall meet the HCA MHP Quality Management Program Standards and participate in the quality improvement activities developed in the implementation of the Quality Management Program. - 7.
-CONTRACTOR shall comply with the provisions of the ADMINISTRATOR's Cultural Competence Plan submitted and approved by the State.
+1. CONTRACTOR shall take reasonable precaution to ensure that the coding of health care claims, billings and/or invoices for same are prepared and submitted in an accurate and timely manner and are consistent with federal, state and county laws and regulations.
+This includes compliance with federal and state health care program regulations and procedures or instructions otherwise communicated by regulatory agencies including the Centers for Medicare and Medicaid Services or their agents.

+2. CONTRACTOR shall not submit any false, fraudulent, inaccurate and/or fictitious claims for payment or reimbursement of any kind.

+3. CONTRACTOR shall bill only for those eligible services actually rendered which are also fully documented.
+When such services are coded, CONTRACTOR shall use proper billing codes which accurately describes the services provided and must ensure compliance with all billing and documentation requirements.

+4. CONTRACTOR shall act promptly to investigate and correct any problems or errors in coding of claims and billing, if and when, any such problems or errors are identified.

+5. CONTRACTOR shall promptly return any overpayments within forty-five (45) business days after the overpayment is verified by the ADMINISTRATOR.

+6. CONTRACTOR shall meet the HCA MHP Quality Management Program Standards and participate in the quality improvement activities developed in the implementation of the Quality Management Program.

+6. CONTRACTOR shall meet the HCA Quality Assessment and Performance Improvement Standards established by Authority and Quality Improvement Services (AQIS) and participate in the quality improvement activities developed in the implementation of the DMC-ODS Quality Management Program.
+CONTRACTOR shall establish an internal Quality Management program and appoint designated Quality Improvement (QI) staff consisting of at least one dedicated QI coordinator/professional to participate in QI activities with ADMINISTRATOR and to ensure service delivery and support program staff implement QI initiatives and requirements appropriately at the program site.

+7. CONTRACTOR shall comply with the provisions of the ADMINISTRATOR's Cultural Competence Plan submitted and approved by the State.
 ADMINISTRATOR shall update the Cultural Competence Plan and submit the updates to the State for review and approval annually.
-(CCR, Title 9, §1810.410.subds. (c)-(d).) - F. Failure to comply with the obligations stated in this Paragraph IV (COMPLIANCE) shall constitute a breach of the Agreement on the part of CONTRACTOR and ground for COUNTY to terminate the Agreement.
+(CCR, Title 9, §1810.410.subds. (c)-(d).)

+F. Failure to comply with the obligations stated in this Paragraph IV (COMPLIANCE) shall constitute a breach of the Agreement on the part of CONTRACTOR and ground for COUNTY to terminate the Agreement.
 Unless the circumstances require a sooner period of cure, CONTRACTOR shall have thirty (30) calendar days from the date of the written notice of default to cure any defaults grounded on this Paragraph IV (COMPLIANCE) prior to ADMINISTRATOR's right to terminate this Agreement on the basis of such default.